 - Manage anger and other negative emotions before they go uncontrollable

-- Know what are the causes and effect of anger when place under tremendous physical or psychological stress
+- Know the causes and effects of anger when an individual is placed under tremendous physical or psychological stress

 - Overcome the psychological phenomenon of imposter syndrome